Canon T2i vs Leica Digilux 3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T2i and Leica Digilux 3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T2i and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T2i and Digilux 3 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Leica Digilux 3 Manual.

 So how do things add up?
 Is the Canon T2i better than the Leica Digilux 3 or vice versa?
 The listing below highlights the relative strengths of the two models.